eatlas/AU_NESP-MaC-3-17_AIMS_Rocky-reefs/readme.md

 9. We apply a manual cleanup mask to remove areas where the modelling is adding false features.
 These typically occur in cloudy areas, or those with very high sunglint, in mangrove areas and along river banks.
 10. We then futher clean up the data by removing any sliver features, by applying a small negative buffer to the features to test their width.
 If the feature disappears with the negative buffer then the original feature is removed from the dataset.

+## Training process
+An initial set of training samples were digitised for a region, approximately 1000 points, then the classification was applied to a subset of the imagery (8 scenes in the GBR and 13 scenes in north west Australia).
+Training points were then places on areas where the classification was in error.
+These locations were typically also checked against Google Earth imagery, where there was any doubt on whether the location was a rocky reef or not.
+The historic imagery feature was used to find the best low tide imagery.
+In most cases the corrections were predominantly sediment areas (that dry out considerably) that were misclassified as rocky reef.

 ### Requirements
 - **Python**: Version 3.9 or higher.
 The scripts have been tested on Python 3.9 and 3.11.